charlesb/CDF-workshop/README.md

   - Set **Include Schema** to **true**
   - Apply changes

-- Step 5: Add a PutFile connector to the canvas and link from AttributesToCSV on **success** relationship
+- Step 5: Add a PutFile processor to the canvas and link from AttributesToCSV on **success** relationship
   - Double click on the processor
   - On settings tab, check all relationships
   - Change **Directory** value to **/tmp/workshop**